-All companies with shares listed on Nasdaq Stockholm or NGM Equity, regardless of market capitalisation, have been required since 1 July 2008 to apply the Swedish Corporate Governance Code.
+All companies with shares listed on Nasdaq Stockholm, regardless of market capitalisation, have been required since 1 July 2008 to apply the Swedish Corporate Governance Code.
 The Code is based on the "comply or explain" principle, meaning that a company's deviation from the Code's provisions is not deemed a breach thereof if the company explains its reason for the deviation.
-Hoist Finance complies with and in 2019 complied with all provisions of the Code.
+Hoist Finance in 2022 complied with all provisions of the Code.
 This Corporate Governance Report is part of the Company's Administration Report and is reviewed by the Company's auditors.